Sound designers use technology creatively to provide sound for moving images in a range of mediums, including film, games and theatre

 What to expect

 - The audio industry is dominated by males with only about 5% being female.
 The Audio Engineering Society (AES) has tried to address this by sponsoring female students to attend conferences and initiating company schemes.
+US-based SoundGirls also helps to promote and empower women working in this career and offers lots of resources, including networking and conferences.

 - You'll do much of your work within a team, which could include video content producers, game level designers, graphic designers and programmers.

 - Each sector has different expectations.
 For example, sound designers in theatre have to attend rehearsals and develop sounds for a live performance within a specific time period, while those working in film will do the majority of their work in a studio during the post-production stage, after the film has been shot.
-Sound design for games is a hybrid area which utilises elements of fixed media alongside live performance.
+Sound design for games is a hybrid area, which utilises elements of fixed media alongside live performance.

 Although it's not necessary for you to have any formal educational qualifications to enter this career, a strong background in audio engineering, music mixing, music technology as well as sound design is beneficial.